pinkkila/stories/guide/cicd-guide.md

     url: jdbc:postgresql://${host}:${port}/${dbname}
 ```

-- ‼️Later we are going to create secret in the **AWS Secrets Manager** service and the secret name that we define there must be excatly same that is configured here (*"stories_db-secrets"*).
-If you want to give secret different name (e.g. your app name is not stories) write the secret name that you want to use.
+- ⚠️ Important: Later, when creating the secret in AWS Secrets Manager, the secret name must exactly match what you configure here ('stories_db-secrets').
+If you want to use a different name (for example, if your app isn’t called stories), update the name accordingly.

 ## AWS VPC

-- Go to **VPC** dashboard and select <button>Create VPC</button>:
+- Navigate to the **VPC** dashboard and select "Create VPC":

 ![img.png](cicd-guide-img/img3.png)

 ![img.png](cicd-guide-img/img4.png)

-- NAT-gateway is needed if your app needs to fetch external resources in the server (e.g. app calls external API, etc.) at runtime.
-  - In other words: docker container doesn't have access...
-  - stories-app is simple app that doesn't call external resources on the so there is no need for NAT-gateway.

-- ‼️If you are following [Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project)](https://www.youtube.com/watch?v=C6v1GVHfOow&t=3337s): NAT-gateway is used.
-In this guide **VPC endpoint** is used instead of NAT-gateway.
+#### NAT Gateway

+- [AWS docs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html): *"You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services can't initiate a connection with those instances."*
+- Consider using a NAT Gateway if your application running in a private subnet needs to make outbound server-side connections to external services (for example, calling an external API).
+- Client-side requests, such as those from a browser (e.g., Google Fonts or other external APIs called from the frontend), do not require a NAT Gateway because they use the client’s network connection.
+- For stories-app, outbound server-side connections are not required, so a NAT Gateway is not selected here.
+Instead, VPC endpoints are later configured and used to provide private access to AWS services.

 ![img.png](cicd-guide-img/img5.png)

-#### Subnet names
+#### Subnet naming

-- I use "stories" prefix here because it is the name of the app.
-- Put region that you are using.
+- In this guide, subnets are named with the stories prefix, since the application is called stories.
+You can replace this prefix with your own application name to keep your resources organized.
+- Inlude the AWS region and availability zone in the name so it's easier to identify where each subnet is located.

+- Example naming convention:
   - **eu-north-1a**
     - stories-public-subnet1-eu-north-1a
     - stories-app-subnet1-eu-north-1a
     - stories-data-subnet1-eu-north-1a

   - **eu-north-1b**
     - stories-public-subnet2-eu-north-1b
     - stories-app-subnet2-eu-north-1b
     - stories-data-subnet2-eu-north-1b

 ![img.png](cicd-guide-img/img6.png)

-- Select "Create VPC"

-- ❗️When you create VPC **Elastic IP** is created.
-When you remove the VPC remember to release Elastic IP address.

 ## AWS Security Group